h-varma/bifit/README.md

-# bifit: Fitting Bifurcation Measurements Using External Controls
+# bifit: Bifurcation-Based Parameter Estimation

 `bifit` is a Python package designed for parameter estimation and *a posteriori* sensitivity analysis using measurements of applied controls at bifurcation points.